georgehtliu/Resumax/README.md

 3. **Get Feedback** - Use AI Coach or connect with human reviewers to improve your resume
 4. **Export & Share** - Generate professional PDFs and share links for feedback

-## For Recruiters & Hiring Managers

-Resume Master helps candidates submit stronger applications by:

-- **Better job matching** - Candidates submit resumes that are actually relevant to the role
-- **Clearer communication** - Bullet points are optimized for clarity and impact
-- **Professional formatting** - Consistent, clean resume format across all applications
-- **More qualified candidates** - Candidates who use feedback tools tend to have more polished applications

 ## Quick Start

 ### Prerequisites